opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

   **Description**:

+  Please note this test is only applicable to switches that are capable of MAC learning.
 The aim of this test is to determine the rate of address learning of the DUT for a constant load (fixed length frames at a fixed interval time).
 The selected frame sizes are those previously defined under [Default Test Parameters](#DefaultParams), traffic should be sent with each IPv4/IPv6 address incremented by one.
 The rate at which the DUT learns a new address should be measured.
 The maximum caching capacity from LTD.Memory.RFC2889.AddressCachingCapacity should be taken into consideration as the maximum number of addresses for which the learning rate can be obtained.

   **Expected Result**:
   It may be worthwhile to report the behaviour when operating beyond address capacity - some DUTS may be more friendly to new addresses than others.